Neo Sindarin - Example of a translation

 but on the tenth day we reached the land of the Lotus-eaters,

 "But" is a conjunction that causes soft mutation.
-We already came across the word for "day" and we can use the verb "to approach" as an equivalent of "to reach".
-There is a neologism for the word "lotus" that we can use: glorchadhu.
+We already came across the word for "day" and we can use the verb "to approach" as an equivalent of "to reach". ... ach vin aur baenui "... but in day tenth"

 The "eater" part is complicated.
 Primitive Elvish has a root √MAT that means "eat".
 Many Sindarin words that have a food-related meaning start on mat- or mad-.
 There is an agental suffix -(r)on that can be used to construe madron "eater".